songhwanjun/Co-teaching/README.md

 - Algorithm configuration
    ```
-   Training epochs: 100
+   Training epochs: 200
    Batch size: 128
-   Learning rate: 0.1 (divided 5 at the 50% and 75% of the total number of epochs)
+   Learning rate: 0.1 (divided 5 at the approximately 50% and approximately 75% of the total number of epochs)
    Dataset: CIFAR-10
    ```
    These configurations can be easily modified at main.py: